What is an RFP? A 2026 Guide

 For new, startup companies and businesses that don’t have first-hand experience in paid advertising, running the first PPC campaign by themselves can be challenging.
 Even businesses with extensive track records may often produce poor results with their own pay-per-click campaigns.

-PPC advertising is best left to professional agencies that specialize in this.
-When looking to procure one, writing a paid media RFP is the number one step.
+PPC advertising is best left to professional agencies.
+When looking to hire one, writing a paid media RFP is the number one step.

 • An overview of your company